alphagov/government-service-design-manual/service-manual/design-and-content/resources/grids.md

 ## Guidance

 Use this mixin if you need to arrange content in a grid, or split part of a page into columns.
 You might want to do this for an image gallery, product catalogue or home page layout for example.
+It's particularly useful if you don't want to explicitly represent rows or columns in the markup.

 ### Don't use this: